bram-joosten/ovf/README.md

 ### Feature branch
 New branch per feature, merge when ready to test.

 To create a new feature branch and enter it:

-`$ git checkout -b myFeature dev`
+`$ git checkout -b my-feature-branch-name master` **checkout:** checks out a new branch
+**-b:** tell git to immediately creates a new branch **my-feature-branch-name:** give a descriptive name to the feature you're fixin' **master:** tell git to check out the new branch name from master